Northern Rail liveried two-car 158 just coming off Ribblehead Viaduct.

 Two main operators run freight trains regularly on the line – DB Schenker (formerly EWS) and Freightliner.
 The main freight being carried is coal and gypsum.
 Cement trains have started running on an occasional basis.
 Also you can spot the odd DRS train and the ‘yellow peril’ route survey train run by Network Rail.

-During work on the West Coast Main Line there are often diversions over the Settle & Carlisle when Virgin trains operate on the line.
+During engineering work on the West Coast Main Line, there are often diversions over the Settle & Carlisle railway.

 Of great interest to many people are the occasions where steam trains run on the line.
 These steam and also diesel trains are operated by Charter companies and information on the running of these trains can be found out from the individual operator.
-For further information visit the UKsteam Info – UK Railway Preservation Website.
+For further information on steam excursions traveling along the line, click here.

 Tornado ran on the Settle & Carlisle the weekend of 3rd and 4th October 2009.
 The picture shows Tornado heading south through Armathwaite station.